jimmyle9080/IBM-HR-attrition-analytics/README.md

 | Stacking Classifier | 0.7971 | 0.4558 | 0.5745 | 0.5047 |
 | **Weighted Ensemble** | **0.8163** | **0.5727** | **0.8085** | **0.4810** |

 **What drove these results:** All models trained on a 50/50 oversampled balanced training set.
-Decision threshold lowered to 0.38 to further boost recall.
-Eight interaction features engineered including IncomeToAge, TenureRatio, SatXOvertime, PromotionLag, IncomeXSat, AgeXTenure, OTXSat, and DistXOT.
-AdaBoost added as a fourth base learner alongside a StackingClassifier with a Logistic Regression meta-learner.
+Decision threshold lowered to 0.38 to further boost recall on the minority attrition class.
+Eight interaction features engineered to improve model signal.

 **Why high recall matters here:** In HR analytics, missing a flight-risk employee is far more costly than a false positive retention conversation.
-AdaBoost achieves the highest individual recall at 0.8936 -- it correctly identifies nearly 9 out of 10 employees who will actually leave.
-The Weighted Ensemble (LR 40%, GB 25%, RF 20%, AdaBoost 15%) achieves the best overall balance at 0.8163 AUC and 0.8085 recall, making it the recommended production scoring model.
+AdaBoost achieves the highest individual recall at 0.8936 -- correctly identifying nearly 9 out of 10 employees who will actually leave.
+The Weighted Ensemble achieves the best overall balance at 0.8163 AUC and 0.8085 recall, making it the recommended production scoring model.

 ### Class Imbalance Handling
-The dataset has a roughly 5:1 imbalance (stayed:left).
-Addressed through:
-- **Class weighting** in Logistic Regression and Random Forest
+- **Oversampling** minority class to 50/50 balance in the training set
+- **Decision threshold of 0.38** instead of default 0.5 to maximize recall
+- **Stratified train/test split** to preserve attrition ratio
 - **AUPRC as supplementary metric** alongside AUC-ROC
-- **Stratified train/test split** to preserve attrition ratio

 ## Chart Insights